n-kostadinov/n-kostadinov.github.io/_posts/2017-05-11-cnn-image-classification-cifar-10-stacked-inceptionV3.md

         tar.close()
 ```

-Next we define a couple of utility functions for loading a batch and loading the dataset...
+Next, we define a couple of utility functions for loading a batch and loading the dataset...

 ```python